 - Be open to feedback and be ready to change.

-Have a strict process in place
+Have a strict process in place and follow it

 Business processes are a frequently used term across industry verticals today, and there's also a lot of confusion regarding them.
 To provide some clarity in this matter, I would suggest OKR (Objectives and Key Results) methodology in order to measure business success & provide informational clarity throughout your organization.